ahuigo/ahuigo.github.io/post/db/gorm-crud.md

  # Delete
  ## 删除记录
-WARNING: GORM will use the primary key to delete the record, if the primary key field is blank, GORM will delete all records for the model
+WARNING: GORM will use the `primary key`(not unique) to delete the record, if the primary key field is blank, GORM will delete all records for the model

     // Delete an existing record
     db.Delete(&email)